TeasingSisyphus/cuttleV1/README.md

 	*	Handle playing a seven with 1, or no cards in the deck
 *	Three
 	* Handle playing a 3 with nothing in the scrap pile
+	* Attempting to 3 an empty scrap does not deselect after it fails

 ## DONE
 *	Allow drawing the last two cards of the deck